-7 See supra note 2; see also Gov't Fin.
+6 See supra note 2; see also Gov't Fin.
 Serv.
 One Ltd. P'ship, 62 F.3d at 771 ("To succeed on a motion brought under 60(b)(2) based on newly discovered evidence, the movant must demonstrate (1) that it exercised due diligence in obtaining the information and (2) the evidence is material and controlling and clearly would have produced a different result if presented before the original judgment.
 The newly discovered evidence must be in existence at the time of trial and not discovered until after trial.") (internal quotations and citations omitted).

-not dispositive, however, because even with the new information, the Court would not reach a different result.
-As discussed in more detail below, even accepting the plaintiffs' assertions as true, the Court still would find a record of delay, contumacious conduct, and failure to prosecute on the part of the movants and would dismiss under Rule 41(b).
-For these same reasons, the Court need not decide whether facts may qualify as "newly discovered evidence" under Rule 59 where they were unknown to counsel but were well known to the client at the time of the prior ruling.
+statements in the project coordinator's affidavit setting forth the reasons for the plaintiff's failure to provide the information earlier, i.e., that Ms. Saunders had moved and changed her telephone number without informing her attorneys.
+See Rec.
+Doc.
+23032-1 at 2.
+As discussed in more detail below,7 even accepting the plaintiffs' assertions as true, the Court still would find a record of delay, contumacious conduct, and failure to prosecute on the part of each of the movants and would dismiss under Rule 41(b).
+For these same reasons, the Court need not decide whether these facts qualify as "newly discovered evidence" under Rule 59, given that they were unknown to counsel but were well known to the client at the time of the prior ruling.